nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 This new dispersion correction covers elements through Z=94.
   *C<sup>ij</sup><sub>n</sub> (n=6,8)* are coordination and geometry dependent.
-Details about the functional form can be found in S. Grimme, J. Antony, S.
+Details about the functional form can be found in reference [^95].
-Ehrlich, H. Krieg, J. Chem.
-Phys.
-132, 154104 (2010).

 To use the Grimme DFT-D3 dispersion correction, use the option